Hong-Kong-International-School/machine-learning-for-sustainable-development-Feebo37/README.md

-The SDGs I will be focusing on is SDG 3 (Health and Well-Being)
+The SDGs I will be focusing on is SDG 3 (Health and Well-Being), more specifically I will be building a model that will dectect skin cancer using image classification.
+You would input a picture of your skin and the ai will output wether or not you have skin cancer.

-The problem: Skin Cancer Detection.